osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 Link 1 also defines frames:

 1. A baseframe "l1frame" relative to mframe.
-This is the framed used to express the link position.
+This is the local linke frame.
-1. Two joint attachment frames, relative to "l1frame".
+1. Two joint attachment frames, both relative to "l1frame".

 ~~~